SurveyMonkey/public_api_docs/includes/_collectors.md

 Name | Description | Data Type
 ------ | ------- | -------
-is_scheduled | If a message has been secheduled to send | Boolean scheduled_date | Date message was scheduled to be sent | Date string body | The plain text body of the email message to be sent to recipients. | String subject | Subject of the email message to be sent to recipients | String recipients | List of recipient ids | Array type | Message type: 'invite', 'reminder', or 'thank_you' | String recipient_status | Recipient filter: 'reminder' or 'thank_you' | String
+is_scheduled | If a message has been scheduled to send | Boolean scheduled_date | Date message was scheduled to be sent | Date string body | The plain text body of the email or sms message to be sent to recipients. | String subject | Subject of the email message to be sent to recipients | String recipients | List of recipient ids | Array type | Message type: 'sms', 'invite', 'reminder', or 'thank_you' | String recipient_status | Recipient filter: 'reminder' or 'thank_you' | String

 ###/collectors/{id}/messages/{id}/recipients

 <aside class="notice">
 If the contact_id is provided, fetch the contact from the address book.
-If contact_id is not provided, allow passing of the email, name, and custom_fields.
-A new contact will only be created if an existing contact with the same email cannot be found.
+If contact_id is not provided, allow passing of the email or phone number, name, and custom_fields.
+A new contact will only be created if an existing contact with the same email or phone number cannot be found.
 If custom_fields are provided, update the contact with those fields, otherwise keep existing custom_fields.
 </aside>

 >Definition